Boys bedroom ideas for playful personalities

 We’ve already mentioned bunk beds, but there are loads of clever ways to use height in the bedroom to take the design up a notch.

-Floating shelves are a sophisticated way to add storage, especially if he needs somewhere to store books, video games, board games, or other hobby supplies.
+Floating shelves are a sophisticated way to add storage, especially if your little one needs somewhere to store books, video games, board games, or other hobby supplies.
 Put his interests on display while keeping things neat and tidy – no more tripping over things!
 Placing a shelf near the bed can also serve as another bedside table for a nightlight.

 3. Prioritise sleep